FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Experiments

 \textbf{L2 Distance} measures the deviation between the predicted trajectory and the human reference trajectory.
 For each timestep $t$, the distance is computed as:

-We report average L2 values over 1s, 2s, and 3s time horizons.
+where $\hat{x}_t$ and $x_t$ denote the predicted and reference positions, respectively.
+We report the average L2 values over 1s, 2s, and 3s time horizons.
 Lower values indicate better alignment with human-like driving, which is considered the standard for safe autonomous behavior.

-\textbf{Collision Rate} captures the safety of predicted trajectories by computing the proportion of cases where the predicted path intersects with any surrounding object:
+\textbf{Collision Rate} (abbreviated as \textbf{Coll.}) measures the safety of the predicted trajectories by computing the proportion of cases where the predicted path intersects with any surrounding object:

-This reflects the system’s ability to avoid unsafe decisions in complex environments.
+which reflects the system's ability to avoid unsafe decisions in complex environments.

-\textbf{Attack Success Rate (ASR)} is a metric we define to quantify the effectiveness of adversarial attacks.
-For each scenario $i$, an attack is considered successful if it either causes a collision or induces a deviation exceeding a threshold $\delta$:
+\textbf{Attack Success Rate (ASR)} quantifies the effectiveness of adversarial attacks.
+For each scenario~$i$, an attack is considered successful if it either causes a collision or induces a deviation exceeding a threshold~$\delta$:

-The overall ASR across $N$ scenarios is computed as:
+and the overall ASR across $N$ scenarios is computed as:

-ASR captures both planning divergence and safety violations, offering a comprehensive view of the adversarial impact on system performance.
+capturing both trajectory divergence and safety violations, and providing a comprehensive assessment of the adversarial impact on system performance.

 \textbf{Baseline Attacks.} To evaluate the effectiveness of our approach, we compare it against five representative baselines, each exploiting different vulnerabilities in LLM-based systems.
 Several of these methods are also categorized as \textit{poisoning attacks}, but differ in their targets and delivery mechanisms.